-- An optional fee of up to 2% if fund’s weekly liquid assets fall below 30% (if the fund’s board determines the fee is in the best interests of the fund), and
+- An optional fee of up to 2% if fund’s weekly liquid assets fall below 30% (if the fund’s board determines the fee is in the best interest of the fund), and

 - The fee would be lifted when weekly liquid assets return to 30%, or when the fund’s board determines that a liquidity fee is no longer in the best interest of the fund.

-- Redemption gates are also subject to fund board determination of the fund’s best interests.
+- Redemption gates are also subject to fund board determination of the fund’s best interest.

 - Suspension of all fund redemptions (and purchases) for up to 10 business days in any 90-day period may be imposed if the fund’s weekly liquid asset fall below 30%.

 - The gate would be lifted when weekly liquid assets return to 30% or when the fund’s board determines that a redemption gate in no longer in the best interests of the fund.